tthorntone/AdNauseam-Wiki/FAQ.md

 #### Sometimes it appears that there are multiples of the same Ad in the AdVault?

 This sometimes happens.
 AdNauseam tests for Ad uniqueness of image-Ads by comparing the URLs of the displayed image.
-However, some Ad networks use different URLs in different Ads for the same image resource (often, but not always, with some additional tracking data in the query-string).
+However, some ad networks use different URLs in different Ads for the same image resource (often, but not always, with some additional tracking data in the query-string).
 In such cases, there is no simple/efficient way for AdNauseam to recognize that the images are the "same".
 One proposal for how to deal with this was suggested [here](https://github.com/dhowe/AdNauseam/issues/631).

 #### Why have options from earlier versions been removed?